Malena-Guallar/Malena-Guallar/README.md

 <br>

-I'm Malena, developer apprentice at Ada Tech School since january 2023.
+I'm Malena, developer apprentice since january 2023.
 <br>
 <br>
 I used to be a cheffe in a restaurant, conceiving and designing courses as well as conceiving and designing apps is something I am passionate about.